100Bandz/ImageProcessing/README.md

-# Image Processing application for manipulating images 📸✂
+# Image Processing Application For Manipulating Images 📸✂

 ## A showcase of the various transformations and filters! ##